Get News & Updates Directly To Your Inbox

 Good prenatal care includes dental care.
-Gum disease, also called periodontal disease, is an ongoing bacterial infection that causes swelling.
-It involves the gums and bone supporting the teeth.
-Any infection during pregnancy is a concern.
-That includes infections of the gums.
+Gum disease — also known as periodontal disease — is an ongoing bacterial infection that causes swelling.
+It changes the gums and bone that support the teeth.

-When to Care for Your Baby’s TeethGood health habits should start as soon as your baby is born.
-Parents can spread bacteria into the child’s mouth by simply kissing them on the lips or sharing a spoon.
-That can cause decay.
-Baby teeth are important, so start your child’s oral health program even before their teeth come in.
+Good health habits should start as soon as your baby is born.
+Did you know parents and other adults can spread bacteria into a child’s mouth by simply kissing them on the lips or sharing a spoon.
+That can cause tooth decay.
+Baby teeth are fragile, so start your child’s oral health program even before their teeth come in.

 Here are steps to help:

 For more tips on oral health and your overall health, visit our website.
-Log in to Blue Access® for Members.
-Look for the “My Coverage” tab and then “Dental” to visit the Dental Wellness Center.
+Log in to Blue Access for MembersSM.
+Look for the “Coverage” tab and then “Coverage and Benefits” and then Dental.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2023 Health Care Service Corporation.
 All Rights Reserved.